 What are the Hospital hours?

-Our hospital is open weekdays from 8:00am to 7:00pm (6:00 pm on Fridays).
-On Saturdays we are open from 8:30am until noon.
+Our hospital is open weekdays from 8:00am to 6:00pm.
+On Saturdays we are open from 8:00am to 2pm.
 The clinic is closed on Sundays and public holidays.

 Do I need to have an appointment?